 Summary

 Classification is a rich and polysemic term, which needs specific definitions to resolve possible ambiguities.
-The ideal path is to use more specific terms describing conceptually different representations of classification, which in this case means utilisation of the term taxonomy as a methodologically quantitative classification.
-Even then, since taxonomy can stand for both procedure and the final result, the terminology needs more refinement.
-Therefore, this research uses term taxonomy for the final result, whilst term cluster analysis for the procedure itself.
+However, even more specific terms as typology and taxonomy are used with different meanings.
+The ideal path is to be explicit about the context and do not rely entirely on a single definition of the term.
+Note that since taxonomy can stand for both procedure and the final result, the terminology also needs more refinement.
+Therefore, this research uses term taxonomy for the final result, whilst term cluster analysis for the procedure.

 The classification itself brings a lot of valuable aspects.
 However, to ensure that all are present, the method for the classification of the urban form should follow the principles of the Optimal Classification Model based on seven simple requirements.
 It should be exhaustive, mutually exclusive, empirical, hierarchical, comprehensive, detailed and scalable.
 None of the models present in literature fulfils all seven criteria to date.
 The rest of this research will focus on developing a novel method, which embeds all principles into its design to derive the taxonomy (i.e. quantitative classification) of urban form.